Faisalse/DGCF/README.md

   </ul>
 </p>

-<h2>Follow these steps to reproduce the results for Intent Aware and Non-Intent Aware Recommender Systems</h2>
+<h3>Follow these steps to reproduce the results for DGCF and baseline models</h3>

-<h5>DGCF and baseline models</h5>
 <ul>
 <li>Run this command to reproduce the experiments for the DGCF on the Yelp2018 dataset: <code>python run_experiments_for_DGCF_algorithm.py --dataset yelp2018</code>  </li>

 <li>Run this command to reproduce the experiments for the baseline models on the Yelp2018 dataset: <code>python run_experiments_DGCF_baseline_algorithms.py --dataset yelp2018</code>  </li>